At my desk, April 2026

 We only have a smattering of evidence about William's life, and importantly, we know very little about the millers he employed to do the hands-on work at New Hall Mill.
 I have taken advantage of this absence of information to create a fictional cast of characters for this book and possible sequels.
 My master miller hero (probably called Samuel) and my heroine (probably called Jane) will be products of my imagination.

 By the way, I've had a rewarding time this weekend redesigning all my covers, and thankfully the response has been positive!
-The best place to see them all together is on my Romance page here.
+The best place to see all my fiction together is here on this website, or on my Regency Romance Book links page.

 Happy reading!